TruNews: Content

-Wiles promoted antisemitic conspiracy theories of Jewish world domination while discussing the 2019 AIPAC conference.
-He said on TruNews in November 2019 that the congressional hearing concerning the impeachment of Donald Trump are "infested with Jews" and constitute a "Jew coup".
+Wiles promoted antisemitic conspiracy theories of Jewish world domination while discussing the 2019 AIPAC conference on TruNews.
+In November 2019, he said that the congressional hearings concerning the impeachment of Donald Trump were "infested with Jews" and constituted a "Jew coup".
 He claimed: "That's the way the Jews work.
 They are deceivers.
 They plot, they lie, they do whatever they have to do to accomplish their political agenda" and asserted the United States would reach a state of civil war before Christmas.
 Millions of Christians would be murdered by Jews as a result.
 Of the hoax Protocols of the Elders of Zion, Wiles said the authors had "accurately predicted what was going to happen in the world".
 TruNews and Wiles have also claimed that the transgender rights movement is a Zionist plot to make all of humanity androgynous, that this supposed plot was inspired by Talmudic and Kabbalistic doctrines, and that it involves "putting specific things in food, in drink".

-In November 2019, TruNews was temporarily suspended from YouTube for violating its rules on promoting hate speech.
-Wiles has denied his rhetoric has antisemitic intent: "It's hard to say.
-I don't know.
-I can tell you from my heart there is no ill will toward the Jewish people, with all sincerity."
-He blamed George Soros for organizing a campaign against him.
-In February 2020, TruNews was permanently banned from YouTube.